Lindfield Rugby Club Since 1920

 In 1993 the Kentwell Cup competition was cut from 18 teams to only ten.
 Facing almost certain relegation, Lindfield rallied not only escaping relegation but posting a club record of 359 points in a season.
-This included First grade breaking the 50 point barrier for the first time in the clubs history against Penrith beating Penrith 55-12.
+This included First grade breaking the 50 point barrier for the first time in the club’s history against Penrithm, winning 55-12.

 The So-So 1990s

-Unfortunately the early 1990’s weren’t always this kind to the Old soldier.
-1995 the year that Rugby became professional Lindfield failed to win a grand final despite having record number of players.
+Unfortunately, the early 1990s weren’t always this kind to the Old soldier.
+In 1995, the year that Rugby became professional, Lindfield failed to win a grand final despite having a record number of players.
 This was followed with relegation to Division 2 in 1996.

 2000s and Beyond

 The early 2000s saw Lindfield stare relegation in the face narrowly avoiding Division 3 by the saviour of youth.
-Lindfield’s Colts side won the minor premiership in the Robertson cup competition for three consecutive years culminating in 2005 when the side took out the Robertson cup.
-By winning the cup, Lindfield gave the cups name sake the opportunity to award the cup to his son who played with the side that season.
+Lindfield’s Colts side won the minor premiership in the Robertson cup competition for three consecutive years culminating in 2005 when the side took out the Robertson Cup.
+By winning, Lindfield gave the cup’s namesake the opportunity to award the cup to his son who played with the side that season.